From Midnight to Dawn copertina

 An extraordinary examination of a part of American history that transcends national borders, From Midnight to Dawn will captivate listeners with its tales of hope, courage, and a people's determination to live as equals under the law.

-©2007 Jacqueline Tobin and Hettie Jones (P)2007 Tantor Media Inc.
+©2007 Jacqueline Tobin and Hettie Jones; (P)2007 Tantor Media Inc.

-Afroamericana Americhe Demografia specifica Guerra civile americana Guerre e conflitti Militare Moderna Scienze sociali Stati Uniti Studi afro-americani
+Afroamericana Americhe Demografia specifica Guerra civile americana Guerre e conflitti Militare Scienze sociali Stati Uniti Studi afro-americani

 Recensioni della critica